Delta del Cauto

 About Delta del Cauto

-Delta del Cauto is a wildlife refuge protecting the deltaic wetlands formed at the mouth of the Cauto River, Cuba's longest river, where it empties into the Gulf of Guacanayabo in Granma province.
-The refuge encompasses an intricate mosaic of mangrove forests, tidal channels, freshwater marshes, and seasonally inundated agricultural margins spanning several thousand hectares.
-As the principal drainage system of eastern Cuba, the Cauto delivers significant freshwater and sediment loads that sustain the delta's ecological productivity.
-The refuge provides critical habitat for waterbirds, reptiles, and commercially important fish species.
+Delta del Cauto is a wildlife refuge protecting the deltaic wetlands formed at the mouth of the Cauto River, Cuba's longest river at 370 km, where it empties into the Gulf of Guacanayabo in Granma province.
+[1] The refuge encompasses an intricate mosaic of mangrove forests, tidal channels, freshwater marshes, and seasonally inundated agricultural margins covering approximately 66,375 hectares.
+The refuge is also designated as a Ramsar Wetland of International Importance (Ramsar Site 1236), recognized as one of the Caribbean's most significant deltaic wetland systems.
+[2] As the principal drainage system of eastern Cuba, the Cauto delivers significant freshwater and sediment loads that sustain the delta's ecological productivity.

 Wildlife Ecosystems

 The delta supports large aggregations of wading birds including great blue herons, little blue herons, tricolored herons, roseate spoonbills, and white ibis that exploit the tidal flats and shallow lagoons.
-American crocodiles (Crocodylus acutus) inhabit the brackish tidal channels and represent a significant population within eastern Cuba.
+A total of 163 bird species have been documented, including 11 endemic species.
+[1] American crocodiles (Crocodylus acutus) inhabit the brackish tidal channels and represent a significant population within eastern Cuba.
 West Indian manatees are occasionally sighted in the wider channels.
 The shallow coastal waters serve as nursery habitat for snook, tarpon, mullet, and various snapper species that sustain artisanal fisheries.
-Cuban parakeets and Cuban crows frequent mangrove canopies.
 Migratory waterfowl including blue-winged teal concentrate in the freshwater marshes from October through March.

 Flora Ecosystems